 The Halo Effect

-Geeky Definition of the Halo Effect: The Halo Effect is the tendency to judge someone positively because of a known positive trait.
+The halo effect is the tendency to judge someone positively because of a known positive trait.
 This can occur regardless of whether the judgement is related to the trait.

 An Example of the Halo Effect

 One piece of work affects two gradesIf a teacher marks John's first homework assignment as an A, this grade could affect the grade of John's second homework assignment regardless of its quality.
 For example:

 In this scenario, John retains the "halo" he earned on Monday, and it influences the teacher's judgement of Wednesday's work, which might only have been worthy of a C+.
 But, now imagine a scenario where John's Monday assignment was not as good, but the Wednesday one was unchanged.
 The following could occur:

 In this example, the Wednesday assignment drops from B+ to C+ simply because the Monday assignment was not as good, i.e., John didn't earn a "halo" on Monday.

 In the first scenario (the one with the A on the Monday), if Friday's homework were also C+ standard, the teacher might start to realise that John is not as bright as originally thought.
 However, at that stage, it's too late.
 The undeserved B+ achieved on the Wednesday has already been awarded.
 In effect, John scored well twice for just one piece of good work.

 Another Example of the Halo Effect